 Peristaltic pumps are everywhere.
 In fact, I can guarantee that you use a type of peristaltic pump hundreds of times a day.
 The act of swallowing induces peristalsis in your esophagus, which pushes the food down into your stomach.

-For many processes peristaltics are considered the "Cadillac" option because of how gently they're able to handle materials, while at the same time pushing them over great distances.
+For many processes peristaltic pumps are considered the “Cadillac” option because of how gentle they are, while at the same time pushing wine and must over great distances.
 However, while they're growing in popularity, we've still seen some confusion about how they work and what they're capable of.
+Let's demystify.